In His Own Words…

 At the same time, however, I took inspiration from the stellar examples of Thurgood Marshall, Charles Hamilton Houston, William B. Hastie, Wiley Branton (my eventual law school dean), and countless other giants of the African-American bar—men and women who secured fundamental social change through their legal acumen and rhetorical virtuosity.
 Fortunately, one of those role models sat merely a few pews away at St. Luke’s Episcopal Church.
 He was Jesse (Chuck) Baker, Jr., one of Tarboro’s first African-American attorneys if not the first, whose unquestioned professional competence and selfless grace inspire me to this day.

 This wellspring of motivation guided me to a Bachelor of Arts degree in History from Hampton (VA) Institute (now Hampton University) in 1981, and to a Juris Doctor degree from the alma mater of many of those legal giants, Howard University School of Law (DC), in 1984.
 Responding to a longtime desire to return to Florida, I began my legal career in the Tallahassee area, with stints at Legal Services of North Florida, Inc., and with a small civil firm in Quincy.
-Eventually I relocated to Miami and joined the criminal defense bar on March 28, 1988, being hired as an Assistant Public Defender for the Eleventh Judicial Circuit.
-During my tenure in the Felony and Juvenile Divisions of one of the nation’s most highly respected public defender services, I handled hundreds of trial-level cases involving charges ranging from trespass on school grounds to attempted murder and sexual battery.
+Eventually I relocated to Miami and joined the criminal defense bar on March 28, 1988, as an Assistant Public Defender for the Eleventh Judicial Circuit.
+During my tenure in the Felony and Juvenile Divisions of one of the nation’s most highly respected public defender services, I handled hundreds of trial-level cases involving charges ranging from school trespass to attempted murder and sexual battery.
 However, I eventually saw that my optimal path to career excellence would not be in government practice.

 I’m often asked what leads me and my colleagues in the criminal bar to dedicate a lifetime of service to an area in which the stakes are so fundamental and so high, emotions are often so raw, and the facts we confront are often so sordid.
-For me, at least, I take great pride in employing my talents and experience in the service, not only of each client, but of an ideal: that the Constitution and Bill of Rights remain history’s greatest protections of the individual against the unchecked power of the government.
+Personally, I take great pride in employing my talents and experience in the service, not only of each client, but of an ideal: that the Constitution and Bill of Rights remain history’s greatest protections of the individual against the unchecked power of the government.
 In that sense, I consider myself an heir to the proud legacy of my professional ancestors who took on clients who were often unlikeable, and causes that were frequently unpopular, so that the principle of equal justice under law may yet withstand the test of time for future generations.

 He then went on to say, and I’m paraphrasing: